HIPAA Privacy Training

 The procedures and rules you must follow when dealing with the healthcare information of an incapacitated or not present patient.

-Learn the rules around disclosing PHO to law enforcement agencies.
+Learn the rules around disclosing PHI to law enforcement agencies.

 The proper procedure for filing a compliant under the HIPAA act.